 IMPORTANT When unknown screening features are associated with a quantitation or target screening method, the unknown screening results do not include any compounds (other than internal standards) that were identified by the quantitation or target screening methods.

 - To open the Data Review view

 - To display or hide a pane on the Unknown Screening View page

-- To move, dock, or float Data Review panes

 - To restore the default layout

-To open the Data Review view
+❖ To open the Data Review view

 1. Click Analysis in the navigation pane.